nus-cs2113-AY2223S2/tp/docs/team/koh-jing-jie-marcus.md

 ## Summary of Contributions

 ### Commands
+Commands are the ways in which the user interacts with our program, through the usage of particular inputs that are defined as commands.
+These are the main commands that I worked on.
 `filter` command
 * Allows the user to filter meals based on their calorie content